Spiral Jetty

 Summary:

-I found a diamond-shaped crystal in the parking area and thought it was simply lucky find, relative to the small scrappy chunks I found nearby.
+Years ago, I found a diamond-shaped crystal in the parking area at Spiral Jetty and thought it was simply lucky find, relative to the small scrappy chunks I was finding nearby.

-It wasn’t until I found a YouTube video by The Crystal Collector that I learned how this place actually worked.
+It wasn’t until I found out how this place actually worked.

-Therefore, I created this website in hopes to help you streamline and better prepare for rockhounding trips.
-I really wish I had gotten a proper rundown of this place before being out there!
+I created this website in part because of this location, as I really wished I had gotten a proper rundown of this place before being out there!

 3 Helpful Tools